 Now we prove that the family of constructible functions is very rich.
-In particular, all Fischer-constructible functions are constructible in the sense of Definition 5.
+In particular, all Fischer-constructible functions are constructible in the sense of Definition 6.
 A function f is said to be Fischer-constructible if there exists an unbounded two-way CA such that the initially leftmost cell enters a final state at time $i \in \mathbb{N}$ if and only if i = f(m) for some $m \in \mathbb{N}$.
+Moreover, the CA starts with a configuration in which all cells except the leftmost one are quiescent.
 Thus, the Fischer-constructibility is an important notion that meets the intuition of constructible functions.
-For a detailed study of these functions see [8] where also the name has been introduced according to the author of [6].
+For a detailed study of these functions see [7] where also the name has been introduced according to the author of [5].